DrLex0/print3d-100mm-calibration/README.md

 Depending on how soft 3D printing filament is, your printer will extrude a different length of filament than you ask it to.
 The reason is explained in detail below.
 The remedy is to apply an *extrusion multiplier.* This repository provides files and a workflow that allow to determine an appropriate extrusion multiplier (abbreviated here as EM) for any given filament.

-These are ready-to-use X3G files for the FlashForge Creator Pro and similar printers, to perform the [calibration procedure as explained on the MatterHackers site](http://www.matterhackers.com/articles/how-to-calibrate-your-extruder).
+This repository provides ready-to-use X3G files for the FlashForge Creator Pro and similar printers, to perform the [calibration procedure as explained on the MatterHackers site](http://www.matterhackers.com/articles/how-to-calibrate-your-extruder).
 The files will instruct the printer to extrude exactly 100 mm of filament.
 Ideally this will result in exactly 100 mm of filament going into the extruder, but in practice it will usually be less, and to get accurate results while making actual prints, an *extrusion multiplier* must be applied to compensate for this.

 ## How to use